CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/03-CREATE-APPLICATION-GROUP.md

 As explained in the General Hierarchy section, Application Group is a logical grouping of applications installed on session hosts in the host pool.
 They are of two types:

-1. Remote Application
+1. RemoteApp
 2. Desktop

 ## **Task 1: Create Application Group**

 An application group of type ‘Desktop’ was created automatically while creating the Session Host in previous exercise.
-Now in this task, we will create a new application group of type ‘Remote application’ and name it *WVD-AG-01* for assigning the user account to it.
-Then we will publish two applications i.e. *Word* and *Excel* in the application group.
+Now in this task, we will create a new application group of type ‘*RemoteApp*’ and publish two applications in it.
+Also, we will assign users to both the application groups.

 1. Navigate to Azure portal, then search for *Windows Virtual Desktop* in search bar and select **Windows Virtual Desktop** from the suggestions.